Qualytics/userguide/docs/settings/security/teams-and-permissions.md

 ### Edit Team

-You can edit a team to update its permissions, manage users within the team, and adjust access to source and enrichment datastores, ensuring the team's configuration is current and effective.
+You can edit a team to update its permissions, name, manage users within the team, and adjust access to source and enrichment datastores, ensuring the team's configuration is current and effective.

+!!! note
+    The **name** and **users** of a public team cannot be edited.

 **Step 1**:  Click on the **vertical ellipsis (⋮)** next to the team name that you want to edit, then click on **Edit** from the dropdown menu.